jadams88/zero-to-production/README.md

 Follow the following guides to deploy your Web App and API server.

-- Serverless API on [AWS Lambda]
+- Deploy your serverless API on [AWS Lambda]
-- Angular App on [Firebase Hosting]
+- Host your Angular App on [Firebase Hosting]
 - Convert your Angular App to server side rendering with [Firebase Functions]
 - Migrate your serverless API to Kubernetes on [Google Cloud Kubernetes]